noaa-fit-resources/noaa-fit-resources.github.io/_posts/2019-06-08-version-control.md

 - e. must have a "gold standard" backup of the repo

-Please note that if you have multiple Github identities ( perhaps a personal one and a work one).
+Please note that if you have multiple GitHub identities ( perhaps a personal one and a work one).
 Youll want to be careful about which identity you use.
 See Multiple Identities below to set up automated ways of dealing with this.

 ### Multiple Identities